 Productivity through People (PtP) is now working with four universities – Lancaster, Bath, Strathclyde and Aston to support scaleups to develop better working practices.

-The 12-month programme which was originally piloted at Lancaster began by targeting manufacturing and engineering businesses but has now extended its scope to other sectors employing significant numbers of people where the curriculum can have an impact.
+Lancaster originally piloted the programme which was targeted at manufacturing and engineering businesses but its scope has been extended to other sectors employing significant numbers of people where PtP’s leadership curriculum can have an impact.

-PtP is built around three anchors: leadership, strategy and change, and culture.
+The 12-month programme is built around three themes: leadership, strategy and change, and culture.
 It begins with a benchmark assessment that allows participants to assess their business practices against the best in class and provide a focus for the subsequent coaching, action learning and mentoring.
 Industrial mentors help delegates one-to-one to work out their own strategy for improving their performance, encouraging them to learn from their own experiences and to find their own solutions to the challenges they face.

-PtP’s first full-scale evaluation will be completed in 2020 but interim feedback has highlighted the effectiveness of working with universities and industry partners.
+The Covid pandemic has delayed completion of the first full-scale evaluation but early feedback highlighted the effectiveness of working with universities and industry partners.
 Delegates have identified a range of benefits, including opportunities to access the latest management techniques and thinking from both academics and industry partners, growing confidence in their own leadership capability and personal effectiveness and the value of peer-to-peer collaboration.

-They have reported change in a number of areas, such as people management practices, performance management and bonus schemes, more empowered staff and better communication.
-Teams have been described as being more motivated as a result of new initiatives being implemented while enhanced innovation is coming from greater collaboration.
+Business leaders have reported change in a number of areas, such as people management practices, performance management and bonus schemes, more empowered staff and better communication.
+They have described teams as being more motivated as a result of new initiatives being implemented while enhanced innovation is coming from greater collaboration.